svetzal/blog-content/posts/2021/snapmaker_pencil_tray.md

 I have found it convenient to pick up "large" boxes of 4/4 Mixed Hardwood Offcuts from [KJP Select Hardwoods](https://kjpselecthardwoods.com).
 These are rough milled (unfinished, so the edges are not smooth nor squared) 22-24mm thick, about 12" long and a variety of widths.

 ![](images/snapmaker/17904416-752A-4CB3-9472-8620BDF292D8.jpg)
-_this is what's left in my current box of 4/4 Mixed Hardwood Offcuts from KJP Select Hardwoods_
+_This is what's left in my current box of 4/4 Mixed Hardwood Offcuts from KJP Select Hardwoods_

 The rough stock is not perfectly squared, so the first thing I do is set up a reference face by milling a clean flat top, cutting it down to a target thickness of 20mm.